-Most of us experience direct translation when trying to learn foreign language, usually we begin by translating words to our own mother tongue language.
+Most of us familiar with direct translation for instance when we try to learn foreign language, we usually translate words to our own mother tongue language.
 Translating words from one spoken language to another is just one simple form of translation, consciously or unconsciously we always translate information.
-We translate our reality, thoughts ideas and sensual information to our own conceptual language.
-Translation technique for learning and creative thinking is very powerful technique.
-Here are few examples: Descartes revolutionized math by translating the plane to coordinate system, Kurt Godel incompleteness theorem revolutionized the concept of truth by translating symbolic logic to natural numbers, Allen Turing revolutionized computation by translating computability problem to abstract machines.
+We translate our reality, thoughts, ideas and sensual information to our own conceptual language. using translation technique for learning and creative thinking is very powerful technique.
+Here are few examples: Descartes revolutionized math by translating the plane to coordinate system, Kurt Godel with his incompleteness theorem revolutionized the concept of truth by translating symbolic logic to natural numbers, Allen Turing revolutionized computation by translating computability problem to abstract machines.
 When we learn something new we normally translate the information into something that we already familiar with.
 One thing may be missing with this "learning by translation" argument, the learner has to start from something...
 He/she must have initial language so that they can translate what they learn into this language.
 This language does not have to be a spoken human language it may be very well a conceptual language that doesn't involve any words.

 How do we pick our conceptual language?
 This question is extremely difficult to answer.
 We may think